God and SIRU are Dead (Antithesis)

 The asker, too, but many years ago,

-The charter kids, too, they are taking note,
+The charter kids, too.
+They are taking note,

-Me, too, but how long back?
+Me, too.
+But how long back?
 I do not know.

 Can we make America great again?

-We are all African women and men.
+All of us African women and men.

 Comments